vinay-lanka/local-deep-research/README.md

-# Local Duck-Duck-Go Web-Scraping using LangChain and Ollama
+# Vision to Manufacture: A Fully Local Manufacturing Intelligence Engine

 This repository contains the final project for the Manufacturing and Automation course.
 The project focuses on building a fully offline web scraper tailored for manufacturing-related research and analysis.